dploeger/django-restviews/README.md

 * url - An URL
 * color - A HTML color

-### Specifying different fields for create/update
+### Specifying different fields for view/create/update

-If you only supply the "fields"-parameter, the datagrid and the "create" and "update"-views contain the same parameter.
+If you only supply the "fields"-parameter, the datagrid and the "create" and "update"-views show the same fields.

-However, you can overwrite the "fields"-parameter using "fieldsCreate" or "fieldsUpdate" to specify different fields for either view.
+However, you can overwrite the "fields"-parameter using "fieldsView", "fieldsCreate" or "fieldsUpdate" to specify different fields for either view.

 ### Hiding fields

 You can (and most probably have to) hide fields, although they are specified in the "fields"-parameter.
 If you do this, the fields are nonetheless used in the UI, but are implemented as hidden input fields.
-To do this, supply a "hideFields" parameter consisting of comma-separated (", ") field names.
+To do this, supply a "hideFields" parameter consisting of pipe-separated ("|") field names.

 The common use of this is the "id"-field.
 This has to be included into the "fields"-parameter, because the "update"-view wouldn't operate if you don't.